 Statistical Analysis

 To test for evidence that L. tridentata mediates pollinator visitation to M. glabrata, generalized linear mixed-models (GLMM, lme4) using negative binomial error distributions with a loglink function to account for overdispersion were fit.
 The number of foraging instances and total number of flowers visited were treated as response variables.
 Video length was log-transformed for the loglink function and used as an offset to maintain the count structure of the data.
 To test for the influence of conspecific floral density, the number of M. glabrata blooms was included as a factor in models .
-We did not standardize visitation to visits/hour/flower because this assumes that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with treatment .
-The method used allows for the original data distribution to be maintained (Reitan and Nielson, 2006).
+We did not standardize visitation to visits/hour/flower because this assumes that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with treatment (Reitan and Nielson, 2006).
 The current models test for pollinator response to conspecific differences in density.
 The focal ‘replicate shrub + microsite’ was used as a random effect to account for the repeated measures study design in all models.
-Interactive, additive and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Appendix).
+Interactive, additive, and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Appendix B?).
 To test for the influence of heterospecific blooming annuals and shrubs, a negative binomial GLMM (glmmTMB) with each covariate included to the additive model was used.

 To explore which visitors were driving observed visitation patterns, a quasipoisson GLMM (glmmPQL, MASS) with least-squares post hoc tests (lsmeans) were used.
 A gamma GLMM models (glmer, lme4) with visit duration and proportion of flowers visited per foraging bout as response variables tested for behavioural differences.
-Solitary bees and ‘other’ RTUs were subsetted to fit linear mixed models for both RTU using log-transformed visit duration as the response variable, and in general, least-squares post hoc tests (lsmeans) were used on any significant interactions.
+Solitary bees and ‘other’ RTUs were subsetted to fit linear mixed models for both RTU using log-transformed visit duration as the response variable, and in general, least-squares post hoc tests (lsmeans) were used on any significant interactions. – check online – but I think you need to cite vignette for each package used.

 Positive influences on other communities

 Negative binomial GLMM (lme4, glmer.nb) on arthropod abundance, percent annual cover, annual species richness and annual bloom density as response variables were used to test for relative shrub effects on the local community.
 Beetles from the family Melyridae made up 1217 of the 3384 total arthropods captured, therefore abundance models were fit with Melyridae excluded, included and individually to explore model sensitivities.
 Poisson GLMM (lme4) were used to determine differences in arthropod species richness and bee abundance between the treatments.
-The ID for each replicate was included as a random effect in all models, and least-squares post hoc tests were used on significant interactions (lsmeans).
-To test if L. tridentata individuals with more flowers are more attractive to pollinators, I used a quasipoisson GLM (glm) with visitation rates as the response and flower number as predictors.
+The ID for each replicate was included as a random effect in all models to control for repeated measures?, and least-squares post hoc tests were used on significant interactions (lsmeans).
+To test if L. tridentata individuals with more flowers were more attractive to pollinators, a quasipoisson GLM (glm) with visitation rates as the response and flower number as predictors.

 Pollen Deposition